+Multiple advice in relation to pensions issues.
 Date on which equal treatment in pension cases must be assessed - Miller v.
 Ministry of Justice - Judgment of the Supreme Court postponed til the questions referred in O'Brien are answered.

 Gays and Religion - Bull and Bull v.
 Hall and Preddy - Supreme Court 9th October 2013 - Sexual orientation discrimination against couple in a civil partnership in the supply of hotel facilities and services.